-3. Number of beds staffed

-Enter the total number of beds for which staff is available.

-4. Number of patient visits in ambulatory settings

-Enter the total number of patient visits in ambulatory settings for the 12-month reporting period.
-If not applicable, leave blank.
+- Number of beds staffed Enter the total number of beds for which staff is available.
+This may be different from the number of licensed beds. - Number of patient visits in ambulatory settings Enter the total number of patient visits in ambulatory settings for the 12-month reporting period.
+This should be the same as Section A, row 29.